-Data should now be populated in the 'Analysis' tab.
+The Google Sheet should now populate data in the 'Analysis' tab.

 The key thing this analysis is doing that you need to understand is the 'Clicks with Jan CTR' column.

-All this is doing is taking the impressions over the post-uplift period and multiplying that by the pre-uplift (or pre-working together) period.
+This takes the impressions over the post-uplift period and multiplies that by the pre-uplift (or pre-working together) period.

-By doing that, it is effectively answering the question 'What would the number of clicks be without our position improvement?'.
+Doing that effectively answers the question 'What would the number of clicks be without our position improvement?'.